 Knux himself isn't safe from this, having appropriated Dimitri's mantle of Enerjak to avenge his race's decimation at Eggman's hand, only to quickly degenerate into "technology = evil" and attempt to wipe out all cybernetics from the planet, including those of the Dark Legion and his own girlfriend Julie-Su.
 This was caused by Dr. Finitivus, a scientist who tried to drain Knuckles' Chaos power earlier, only to have it backfire and transform him.
-He, then, decided to go and screw over the entire echidna race by decided everyone needs to die in a fire.
+He then decided to go and screw over the entire echidna race by deciding everyone needs to die in a fire.

 In the (non-canon) "25 Years Later" storyline, Knux ends up becoming "Chaos Knuckles" (a form he took up in the normal canon without much ill effect), and ends up trying to change the world, as well.
 The result was the almost complete destruction of his friendship with Sonic and the loss of his right eye.

-Such as the third season of Sonic X. Seeing a hostage Chris and Cosmo traumatised in a glass cage gives a view of how upset Sonic gets when his friends are harmed.
+Then there's the third season of Sonic X. Seeing Chris and Cosmo held hostage and trapped in a glass cage gives a view of how upset Sonic gets when his friends are harmed.
 Combined with the 500-odd fake Chaos Emeralds nearby, Sonic turns Dark Super, shredding two test robots (based on speed and power respectively) in the blink of an eye, complete with the slightly unhinged giggle and a "Alright, Let's try 'em out!".
-It took a minute, and Eggman's logical prose to snap Sonic out of it, surprising somewhat as they've been at each other for years, and Sonic could quite easily rip Eggman to gibs.
+It took a minute and Eggman's logical prose to snap Sonic out of it, surprising somewhat as they've been at each other for years, and Sonic could quite easily rip Eggman to gibs.

 Sonic from the games actually becomes kind of crazy when he turns into Super/Hyper Sonic, at least in the old-school games on the Genesis.
 Suddenly goes from fast and cocky but vulnerable to fast and cocky and invulnerable, tearing through anything in his path.
 And way, way harder to control.